 I couldn’t move my bike because the fender was jammed under my rear rack immobilizing the back tire.
 I didn’t know what to do.
 The guy gave me his number and his insurance and registration info.
 But I’m not focusing on him.
 I’m just focusing on myself.
 I did want to text him in the middle of the night after it happened: Just admit it, you rear-ended me.
 You know it was your fault but you blamed me.
 You hurt me.
 Be a man.
 Be cool.
 Say you’re sorry.
 Ask me if there’s anything I need.
 But I didn’t do that.
 I do feel a bit like, fuck I should report this cuz of statistics for bicycle/motorist accidents.
 But I didn’t do that either.
 I just want to get on with it.

 So, how did I get outta that mess?
 Well.
 I had been texting the night before with my good friend and work colleague Jeremy who just left Phoenix after living here for several years to find out where was a decent neighborhood I could crash for a couple of days in moderate comfort and write about my first week on the road.
-Ugh isn’t it crazy how hard it is to make a call to ask for help, even when you need it unquestionably.
+Ugh isn’t it crazy how hard it is to make a call to ask for help, even when you need it unquestionably?
 I couldn’t puzzle out any other scenario.
 Jeremy’s a problem-solver, type-A in the best way (and a kind person) and I knew he would help.
-So he hooked me up with Handlebar Confessional Hero ’21, Jack, the son of someone (Kristi) who works with Jeremy whom I also have worked with over the past couple of years though we’ve only met on zoom.
+So he hooked me up with Handlebar Confessional Hero ’21, Jack, the son of a colleague (Kristi) who works with Jeremy whom I also have worked with over the past couple of years though we’ve only met on zoom.
 (Obvs they live in Phoenix.)
 So Jack got in his car, drove 30 minutes to where I was marooned and brought me back to their home in north Phoenix where he and his grandma, Johnie (Kristi’s mom) have been giving me the Southern hospitality treatment (they are originally from Houston).
 They are so sweet and caring and accommodating.
 Like beyond.
 I’m so grateful.
 Johnie is a nurse, another boon, and she examined my wounds and told me I’ll live.
 I’ve also had this horrendous fuck-knows-what-or-how rash of hives all over my back and shoulders.
 And I’ve been really rattled, to be honest.
 More about all that when I get to it, in the proper order.
 Also kudos to Noah and the REI crew who were incredibly empathetic and took their time to make sure that Whitey is in proper working order.
 They only charged me for the new fender.
 Thank you, Noah.

 I’m planning on taking off again tomorrow.
 So say a little prayer of thanks (or whatever you do) for Jeremy and the Allen clan.
 (DM me if you wanna see the real butt shott!)